fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_install.contents.rst

 If you installed with the zip file, just remove the com.python.pydev and org.python.pydev features and plugins from the dropins folder.

-**Before Eclipse 3.4**

-Go to the menu **help > software updates > manage configuration**, select the plugin and click 'disable', then, you have to restart Eclipse, go to the same place again and then click on 'remove' (note that you have a button in the menu that enables you to see the 'disabled' features).

 Common Install Problems
 =======================